 Nova Scotia PI Hourly Rate

 An hourly rate for a rookie Nova Scotia Private Investigator is usually around $20 per hour.
 This would equal a salary of approximately $40,000 CAD per year; however, PIs get paid travel time, mileage, and report writing time.
 This supplementary payment can increase the $40k salary to more around $50k.
 This supplementary payment holds true for experienced Nova Scotia Private Investigators as well.

 Earn More with Nova Scotia PI Training

 Being a new Nova Scotia PI does not necessarily mean that you need a lot of experience to obtain $100,000 per year, you just need to obtain constant positive results.
 This will show Nova Scotia employers that you are valuable, even without a lot of experience.
 This is where Private Investigator education and training courses come in to play.
+You won't become a Private Investigator that earns a lot without proper training.
 PI education will help new Nova Scotia PIs obtain positive results gaining them more revenue in a much shorter time.